trustlines-protocol/relay/CONTRIBUTING.md

 ### Before starting
 - Follow the [readme](/README.rst) to setup you dev environment.
 - Ensure that you can run the tests and that they pass.
-The tests can be run with from the root with `./pytest tests`
+The tests can be run from the root with `./pytest tests`
 - Ensure that you can run the end2end tests.
 You can find them in the [end2end repo](https://github.com/trustlines-protocol/end2end):